Maximality of Galois actions for abelian and hyperkahler varieties: Maximality of Galois actions

-Without the hypothesis $(\ast)$, we still have the following.
+Without ($\ast$), we can prove much less.
+Nevertheless, we still have the following.

-\begin{customthm}{\ref{general}} Let $\{\rho_\ell\}_\ell$ be any system of $\ell$-adic representations arising from the $i$th $\ell$-adic cohomology of a complete smooth variety $X$ defined over a number field $K$.
-Then the following statements hold for all sufficiently large $\ell$. \begin{enumerate}[(i)] \item $\bG_\ell^{\red}$ splits over a finite unramified extension of $\Q_\ell$. \item $\bG_\ell^{\red}$ is unramified over a totally ramified extension of $\Q_\ell$. \end{enumerate} \end{customthm}
+\begin{prop} Let $\{\rho_\ell\}_\ell$ be the system of $\ell$-adic representations arising from the $i$th $\ell$-adic cohomology of a proper smooth variety $X$ defined over a number field $K$ which is sufficiently large.
+Then for sufficiently large $\ell$, \begin{enumerate}[(i)] \item the reductive group $\bG_\ell^{\red}$ splits over some finite unramified extension of $\Q_\ell$; \item the reductive group $\bG_\ell^{\red}$ is unramified over every degree $12$ totally ramified extension of $\Q_\ell$. \end{enumerate} \end{prop}